paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-098-public-company-accounting-reform-and-corporate-responsibility.md

 **(f) Procedures for review** The rules of the Board shall provide a procedure for the review of and response to a draft inspection report by the registered public accounting firm under inspection.
 The Board shall take such action with respect to such response as it considers appropriate (including revising the draft report or continuing or supplementing its inspection activities before issuing a final report), but the text of any such response, appropriately redacted to protect information reasonably identified by the accounting firm as confidential, shall be attached to and made part of the inspection report.

-**(g) Report** A written report of the findings of the Board for each inspection under this section, subject to subsection (h) of this section, shall be—
+**(g) Report** A written report of the findings of the Board for each inspection under this section, subject to subsection (h), shall be—

 (1) transmitted, in appropriate detail, to the Commission and each appropriate State regulatory authority, accompanied by any letter or comments by the Board or the inspector, and any letter of response from the registered public accounting firm; and